Challenge Exams

 • Students who have previously taken the challenge exam cannot retake the exam

-Only request an exam if you are prepared and ready to take it.
+Only request an exam if you are prepared and ready to take itDO NOT submit duplicate requests.
+If you have already taken the exam DO NOT submit a request to retake the exam.